sstucki/f-omega-int-agda/README.md

 The Agda mechanization
 ----------------------

-The file `src/README.agda` contains a more detailed overview of the formalization.
+The file `src/README.agda` contains a detailed overview of the formalization.

 The theory has been mechanized in [Agda](https://github.com/agda/agda) and makes heavy use of the [Agda standard library](https://github.com/agda/agda-stdlib).
 The code in this repository has been type-checked using Agda 2.6.1 and version 1.3 of the Agda standard library.
 The latest versions of the Agda distribution and standard library, along with setup instructions, can be found at